ashaafkhan/credit-card-parser/README.md

 -   **Data Visualization:** Adding a dashboard to create charts and graphs based on spending categories from the extracted transactions.
 -   **Password-Protected PDFs:** Implementing a feature to allow users to input a password to parse encrypted statements.

+---

+### 🧪 **Testing the Application**

+For the best experience and a guaranteed successful demonstration of the parsing capabilities, it is highly recommended to **use the sample statements provided within this repository**.

+You can find them in the `samples/` directory or download them directly from [this link](https://github.com/ashaafkhan/credit-card-parser/tree/main/samples).
+The parser has been specifically tailored and tested against these formats.

+---